René Crauwels

 Unfortunately, the testing that had made the gun look ready for service had not been adequate, and when DS39s reached the field they quickly began having major problems.
 In particular, the gun was plagued by out of battery detonations and a remarkable type of malfunction in which the bolt opened violently enough that it would pull the an unfired cartridge case out of its belt while leaving the bullet still in the belt.
 An investigation by Soviet ordnance found no suitable way to fix these problems on the fly, and production ceased only a year after it began.
 A total of just 10,345 were made, and the Red kept using its old 1910 Maxim guns instead.
 A new machine gun program was quickly put in place, and the result was the Goryunov SG-43 several years later.

-The captured a quantity of DS39 machine guns during the Winter War, and VKT (the State Factory) actually came up with a number of improvements to the design, which were implemented on those guns in hands (unfortunately I don’t have details on just what those improvements were).
+The Finnish captured a quantity of DS39 machine guns during the Winter War, and VKT (the State Factory) actually came up with a number of improvements to the design, which were implemented on those guns in hands (unfortunately I don’t have details on just what those improvements were).

 Contact: